 If you’re covered by your spouse’s group plan there are some nuances to know regarding premium reimbursement:

-3. Finally, most group plans are already paid for on a pre-tax basis on your spouse’s paycheck.
+Finally, most group plans are already paid for on a pre-tax basis on your spouse’s paycheck.
 In the example above, even though you’re paying $600/mo to cover the difference, your spouse is likely able to pay for it pre-tax on his or her paycheck.
 This is great!
 However, the IRS doesn’t want you to “double dip” and also get a pre-tax QSEHRA reimbursement.
 As a result, your QSEHRA claim for your premium will likely be paid on a taxable basis unless you can show the premiums were paid post-tax by your spouse (very rare).
+To comply with QSEHRA rules, ensure that no single expense is reimbursed using multiple accounts simultaneously, to avoid duplicate claims.

 Additionally, when submitting a claim for premium reimbursement, ensure to include necessary documentation as proof of eligibility.
 Examples of documentation include benefits election forms from the spouse’s employer, recent pay stubs showing premium deductions, and confirmations of active coverage.
-All documents must reflect the premium amount and tax status (pre-tax or post-tax).
+For different coverage scenarios, documentation must clearly specify the name of the insured, plan details, premium payments, and relevant dates.
+It should also indicate whether coverage qualifies for individual, couple, or family QSEHRA reimbursement tiers.

 See IRS Notice 2017-67 Q48 if you’d like to dive into the weeds!